iparips/create-or-open-file-obsidian-plugin/README.md

 ## How to configure the plugin

-1. Go to Settings > Community Plugins > Create or Open File
+1. Go to Obsidian > Settings > Community Plugins > Create or Open File
 2. Click on Settings cog icon
 3. Click "Add command" button
 4. Supply configuration below to configure your new command